wlush/drifter-validation/README.md

 # drifter-validation
-Code for use in validating modeled Lagrangian drifters against observations from the Global Drifter Program
+Code for validating modeled Lagrangian drifters against observations from the Global Drifter Program

+Large files are omitted from this repository due to github's file size limitation - contact me at wl1039@wildcats.unh.edu for more information